KissLog-net/KissLog.Documentation/source/licensing/Standard-EULA.rst

 This is a perpetual license which allows you to continue to use the extension indefinitely.
 There is no requirement to pay again to continue using the extension.

-This license is a legal agreement (the "Agreement") between KISS Software SRL ("We", "Us", "Vendor") and you or the organization on whose behalf you are entering into this Agreement ("You"), and describes the terms and conditions for using KissLog on-premiess ("Software", "KissLog").
+This license is a legal agreement (the "Agreement") between KISS Software SRL ("We", "Us", "Vendor") and you or the organization on whose behalf you are entering into this Agreement ("You"), and describes the terms and conditions for using logBee on-premiess ("Software", "logBee").

 By downloading, installing, copying or otherwise using the Software, you accept the following terms and conditions.
 If you do not agree with any of the terms or conditions of the license agreement, do not proceed with downloading, copying, installing or any other use of the Software or Software components.